A Guide to the Ernest J. Gaines Center

-The Ernest J. Gaines Center at University of Louisiana at Lafayette is an international center for scholarship on Ernest Gaines and his work.
+The Ernest J. Gaines Center at the University of Louisiana at Lafayette is an international center for scholarship on Ernest Gaines and his work.
 The center honors the work of the University of Louisiana at Lafayette’s Writer-in-Residence Emeritus and provides a space for scholars and students to work with the Gaines papers and manuscripts.
-Gaines’s generous donation of his early papers and manuscripts (through 1983) and some artifacts to Edith Garland Dupré Library provided the foundation for the center’s collection.
+Gaines’s generous donation of his early papers and manuscripts (through 1993) and some artifacts to Edith Garland Dupré Library provided the foundation for the center’s collection.

-The mission of the Ernest J. Gaines Center is to foster research and scholarship on the life and works of Mr. Ernest J. Gaines, to archive, house, preserve, protect and utilize the “Collection of Ernest J. Gaines,” and to make the collection available to scholars in perpetuity.
+The mission of the Ernest J. Gaines Center is to foster research and scholarship on the life and works of Mr. Ernest J. Gaines, to archive, house, preserve, protect and utilize the Ernest J. Gaines Collection, and to make the collection available to scholars in perpetuity.
 As part of its mission, the Center will collect, catalog and maintain a body of scholarship surrounding Gaines and his works; organize and conduct, as appropriate, colloquia, seminars, and conferences centered upon the Ernest J. Gaines Center.

 Ernest J. Gaines - Brief Biography

-After graduating high school and serving in the Army, Gaines enrolled in San Francisco State University where he began publishing in the University's quarterly literary journal.
+After graduating high school and serving in the Army, Gaines enrolled in San Francisco State University where he began publishing in the university's quarterly literary journal.
 These stories secured him a place in Stanford University's graduate program for creative writing.
 After leaving Stanford, he settled in the San Francisco area.

-The Ernest J. Gaines Center at University of Louisiana at Lafayette is an international center for scholarship on Ernest Gaines and his work.
+The Ernest J. Gaines Center at the University of Louisiana at Lafayette is an international center for scholarship on Ernest Gaines and his work.
 The center honors the work of UL Lafayette's Writer-in-Residence Emeritus and provides a space for scholars and students to work with the Gaines papers and manuscripts.
-Gaines's generous donation of his early papers and manuscripts (through 1983) and some artifacts to Edith Garland Dupré Library provided the foundation for the center's collection.
+Gaines's generous donation of his early papers and manuscripts (through 1993) and some artifacts to Edith Garland Dupré Library provided the foundation for the center's collection.
 The center also anticipates acquiring the remainder of Gaines's papers.

 UL Lafayette established the Ernest J. Gaines Center in 2008, and a Board was appointed shortly thereafter.
-Construction of the center, located on the third floor of Edith Garland Dupré Library, began in August 2009.
+Construction of the center, located on the 3rd floor of Edith Garland Dupré Library, began in August 2009.
 The center was completed in fall 2010 and held its grand opening on Sunday, Oct.
 31, 2010.